phaseLineStudios/Operational-Command/docs/game_design.md

 enemy placement.

 ### Characters
-The main character is the player—a NATO field commander.
+The main character is the player — a field commander.
 Supporting characters include voice actors for command staff and unit leaders.
 Units are persistent entities with their own history, which can be influenced by player decisions.